-- 1. Chairman of DAC Committee
+- 1. Chairman of DAC Committee-Registrar

-- 2. One faculty member teaching the student who has been called for hearing
+- 2. A faculty member who is not involved in the disciplinary violation case

-- 3. Registrar

-- 4. DASS
+- 3. DASS

-- 5. The Advisor of the student
+- 4. The Advisor of the student

-- 6. Class Representative
+- 5. Class Representative

-- 7. Deputy Director-Administration
+- 6. Deputy Director-Administration

+The Committee has the right to seek input from whomever it deems appropriate.
 The decisions made by this committee is communicated to the student concerned, copy of the written decision is filed in the student's file and the punishment decided by the committee should be served by the student.